tsgates/arch-wiki-markdown/wiki/Uncomplicated_Firewall.md

 these reports also summarize traffic, they may be somewhat difficult to read.
 Another way to check for accepted traffic:

-    # iptables -S |grep ACCEPT
+    # iptables -S | grep ACCEPT

 While this works just fine for reporting, keep in mind not to enable the iptables service as long as you use ufw for managing it.

-Note:If special network variables are set on the system in /etc/sysctl.conf, it may be necessary to update /etc/ufw/sysctl.conf accordingly since this configuration overrides the default settings.
+Note:If special network variables are set on the system in /etc/sysctl.d/*, it may be necessary to update /etc/ufw/sysctl.conf accordingly since this configuration overrides the default settings.

-Adding Other Applications
+Adding other applications
 -------------------------

 The PKG comes with some defaults based on the default ports of many